 I have had the same dentures for 35 years.
 When the bottom gum gets sore or gets a small cut from something I ate, I use a small amount of a product called Benzodent on that area of the plate.
-It looks like a denture adhesive, and helps hold the plate in place while numbing it at the same time.
-May have to use it for several days depending on how bad the area is.

 You poor thing!
 I'm a denture wearer, and I've had to go through a lot of oral surgery over the years, so I have a lot of personal experience in the area of oral pain. :( Salt water is soothing and healing, so rinse with it.
 Also, if you're on a low-sodium diet, make sure you don't swallow the salt solution.
 Eat soft foods for a while, but make sure you include foods like oatmeal; pudding, ice cream, etc., can be constipating.

 Finally, if your dentures fit well, they won't hurt your gums in the first place.
 What I do is use the kits that let you apply a nice, soft lining to refit your dentures.
 Denturite was a good one, but sadly, Sea-Bond has stopped making it.
 Walter Drake carries a similar product, so try their catalog or web site to find it.

 Despite what your dentist may tell you, I find it's better than having dentures professionally relined, because the new lining is soft.
 I've worn dentures since 1997, and have had no problems since using Denturite and similar products.

 I have had this problem for weeks and weeks.
 I use Bonjela and salt water mouth rinses.